baka3k/ccc_digital_key/README.md

 # Getting started
-The knowledge you need to know when starting a CCC-Digigal-Key Project, It will help you approach the project easier:
+Here's the knowledge you need to know when starting a CCC-Digital-Key Project.
+It will help you approach the project more easily:
 - Communication technology operating over a radio:
     -   NFC
     -   BLE